tomgly/sample_list/README.md

 # sample_list ReadMe

-sample_list is a Flutter and Dart project specifically designed for learning Isar Database's local DB package.
+sample_list is a Flutter project designed for learning Isar Database's local DB package.
 This README serves as a comprehensive guide, covering everything from installation instructions to a detailed description of its features.

 ## Table of Contents